-Once on regular food, 90% of gastric bypass surgery patients have no change in bowel movements.
+Once on regular food, 90% of bariatric surgery patients have no change in bowel movements.
 Some patients notice an improvement in bowel habits after surgery.

 What is dumping?

-Dumping only occurs after gastric bypass surgery.
+Dumping can occur after gastric bypass surgery.
 It is the body’s reaction to eating foods with a high fat or sugar content.
-Dumping usually occurs 30 to 60 minutes after eating and can cause nausea, vomiting, abdominal pain, heart pounding, headache, dizziness and diarrhea.
-A dumping episode can last 4 to 24 hours and rarely requires emergency care.
-Dumping can be a good tool for teaching patients to avoid unhealthy foods
+Dumping usually occurs 30 to 60 minutes after eating poor food choices and can cause nausea, vomiting, abdominal pain, heart pounding, headache, dizziness and diarrhea.
+A dumping episode can last 4 to 24 hours but rarely requires emergency care.
+Dumping can be a good tool for teaching patients to avoid unhealthy foods.

 Will I lose all of my hair?
 What can I do to prevent hair loss?